Work Related Musculoskeletal Disorder Statistics (WRMSDs) in Great Britain 2014/15

 Work related musculoskeletal disorders (WRMSDs) can affect muscles, joints and tendons in all parts of the body.
 Most work-related MSDs develop over time and can also result from fractures sustained in an accident.

-The latest estimates from the Labour Force Survey (LFS) show:
+The latest estimates from the Labour Force Survey (LFS) show that in Great Britain:

-Estimated rates for total cases and new cases of work-related musculoskeletal disorders in Great Britain, for people working in the last 12 months
+Estimated rates for total cases (prevalence) and new cases (incidence) of WRMSDs for people working in the last 12 months.